christianmxfantin/boavista-shop/README.md

 <p style="text-align: justify;">The project contains a RESTful API <span style="font-size: 18px">☎️</span> for the connection between Backend and Frontend, and <a href="https://www.postgresql.org/">Postgres</a> was used for the <span style="font-size: 18px">💾</span>Database.</p>
 <p style="text-align: justify;">User avatars and product images are saved in <a href="https://cloudinary.com">Cloudinary</a>.</p>

-<h2>✅Requirements</h2>
+<h2>✅ Requirements</h2>

 <p style="text-align: justify;">Install the latest version of Postgres SQL by clicking <a href="https://www.postgresql.org/">here</a>.</p>

 <p style="text-align: justify;">Install the latest version of <a href="https://nodejs.org/">Node</a> to run the development server.</p>

-<h2>🏁Starting</h2>
+<h2>🏁 Getting Started</h2>

 ```
 # Clone this project
 $ git clone https://github.com/christianmxfantin/boavista-shop
 ```

-Go to the Server folder and rename the file ".env.example" to ".env" and add your postgres database information.
+- Go to the Server folder
+- Duplicate the file ".env.example"
+- Rename the copy of ".env.example" to ".env"
+- Add your postgres database information

 ```
 # Install dependencies on client and server folder